ipfs-cluster/ipfs-cluster-website/content/documentation/deployment.md

 * The new peer's configuration `peers` will be updated with the multiaddresses from all cluster peers
 * The new peer's multiaddress(es) will be added to the `peers` configuration value of all other peers

-> **Important**: Adding peers only works on healthy clusters, with all their peers online.
-Remove any unhealthy peers before adding new ones.
+<div class="tipbox warning">Adding peers only works on healthy clusters, with all their peers online.
+Remove any unhealthy peers before adding new ones.</div>

 #### Removing peers